nov05/udacity-nd009t-C2-Developing-ML-Workflow/.ipynb_checkpoints/README-checkpoint.md

 # Udacity-Developing-Your-First-ML-Workflow
 This is the Github repo for Udacity Developing your first ML workflow course.
-This repo contains the code for demos, exercises and the final project,
+This repo contains the code for demos, exercises and the final project.

 ## Folder Structure
 This repo contains a folder for each lesson and one project folder.